Before we ever put a pencil to our first design, we knew quality and service would be the key to our success . . .

 A growing reputation for quality in manufacturing and service accelerated the steady expansion of the company.
 Ditto Sales became incorporated in 1970 and started adding plastic components to the offering throughout the decade.
 By the early 1980’s, the company was deeply involved in manufacturing metal components for chairs, tables and restaurant furniture.
 In 1983, the company purchased a plating facility in nearby Evansville, Indiana, to further improve the quality and shorten delivery time for its products.

-In the mid-1980’s, aftermarket research indicated a void in the contract marketplace for metal base tables.
+In the mid-1980’s, research indicated a void in the contract marketplace for metal base tables.
 Ditto Sales, Inc. entered the business of designing, building and marketing complete tables under the Versteel name in 1985.
 Ditto Sales continues today in sales and distribution to a variety of manufacturers in the Midwest.

 Versteel manufactures a comprehensive line of tables, ranging from training tables for education and conference centers, to tables with tilting tops or folding legs for compact storage, to tables that can be linked together in grouped configurations.
 The Companion chair line was introduced in 1996 to provide a coordinating line of seating.
+Additional seating series have been added since then to accompany new table series and growing end-user needs.